Startup and Technology Projects

 GameScape

-Recently I've had an opportunity to play table-top role playing games with friends online using remote tools.
-Being able to play online with my high school(!) gaming group has been an unexpected silver lining to the recent global pandemic.
-There are now a large collection of online role playing tools now, but none of them worked exactly how I wanted them to work.
+During the pandemic, I had an opportunity to play table-top role playing games with friends online using remote tools.
+Being able to play online with my high school(!) gaming group was an unexpected silver lining.
+There are now a large collection of online role playing tools, but none of them worked exactly how I wanted them to work.
 I decided to build GameScape - a free, realtime, collaborative map and tokens tool.
 GameScape gave me an excuse to actually build something using some technologies I'd been interested in.
 These included: functional JavaScript, serverless, Dynamo based storage, log structured immutable storage, and real time web technologies like WebRTC and websockets.

 Pybald